openownership/data-standard-sphinx-theme/README.md

 If you have only changed content, use "build-sphinx".
 If you or someone else has changed the theme, or you are unsure about which to use, use "build-all".

+## To look for broken links

+When you are connected to the vagrant box (after running "vagrant ssh"), run:

+    build-all
+    pylinkvalidate.py --output=/tmp/report.txt  http://localhost/
+    less /tmp/report.txt